MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-a-multi-geo-environment.md

 ## eDiscovery

 By default, an eDiscovery Manager or Administrator of a multi-geo tenant will be able to conduct eDiscovery only in the central location of that tenant.
-The Office 365 global administrator must assign eDiscovery Manager permissions to allow others to perform eDiscovery and assign a “Region” parameter in their applicable Compliance Security Filter to specify the region for conducting eDiscovery as satellite location, otherwise no eDiscovery will be carried out for the satellite location.
-To configure the Compliance Security Filter for a Region, see [Configure Office 365 Multi-Geo eDiscovery](multi-geo-ediscovery-configuration.md).
+The Microsoft 365 global administrator must assign eDiscovery Manager permissions to allow others to perform eDiscovery and assign a “Region” parameter in their applicable Compliance Security Filter to specify the region for conducting eDiscovery as satellite location, otherwise no eDiscovery will be carried out for the satellite location.
+To configure the Compliance Security Filter for a Region, see [Configure Microsoft 365 Multi-Geo eDiscovery](multi-geo-ediscovery-configuration.md).

 ## Exchange mailboxes